New Club, Edinburgh: History

-The New Club was founded on 1 February 1787, only three weeks after the idea had been conceived at a Caledonian Hunt Ball held at the New Assembly Rooms in George Street.
-The Club was originally located in Bayle’s Tavern on Shakespeare Square, at the east end of Princes Street, which was demolished in the early 1800s.
+The New Club was founded on 1 February 1787, three weeks after the idea had been conceived at a Caledonian Hunt Ball held at the New Assembly Rooms in George Street.
+The club was originally located in Bayle’s Tavern on Shakespeare Square, at the east end of Princes Street, which was demolished in the early 1800s.
 After the death of Jean Bayle in 1802, some thought was given to taking over the tavern, but the purchase of a property in St Andrew Square was the preferred course of action.
-Having abandoned the tavern in Shakespeare Square, the Club was now obliged to find temporary quarters in Fortune’s Tontine Tavern at 5 Princes Street before finding a new home, in August 1809, at 3 St Andrew Square.
+Having abandoned the tavern in Shakespeare Square, the club was now obliged to find temporary quarters in Fortune’s Tontine Tavern at 5 Princes Street before finding a new home, in August 1809, at 3 St Andrew Square.

-Subsequently, numbers 84 and 85 Princes Street were purchased, redesigned and rebuilt, to a design by William Burn, as a clubhouse into which the Club moved on 15 May 1837.
+Subsequently, numbers 84 and 85 Princes Street were purchased, redesigned and rebuilt, to a design by William Burn, as a clubhouse into which the club moved on 15 May 1837.
 It was the first new building in Princes Street requiring the demolition of the original houses of the James Craig designed New Town.
 It was enlarged in 1859 to a design by David Bryce.
-Over the years various changes were made to the internal design of the Club, perhaps the major one being the reconstruction of the Coffee Room, or Dining Room, in 1908–1912.
+Over the years various changes were made to the internal design of the club, perhaps the major one being the reconstruction of the Coffee Room, or Dining Room, in 1908–1912.
 It had been decided to increase its size and improve the lighting.
 Sir Robert Lorimer drew up a scheme to extend the Room by 9 ft, with new windows being inserted and the walls adorned by oak panelling with inset portraits.